isotopp/isotopp.github.io/_posts/2020-10-05-what-are-the-problems-with-posix.md

 A completely different way of thinking can be found in [Log Structured File Systems](https://en.wikipedia.org/wiki/Log-structured_file_system), first seen in Ousterhout's  Sprite, in the early 1990.
 But performancewise the original implementation that was a failure: the first successful and performant implementation can be found  - made by Oursterhout's students - in Solaris ZFS, and at the same time in NetApps WAFL, which promptly engaged in a legal battle over patents.
 In parallel, many ZFS ideas are being reimplemented about half a decade later in Btrfs.
 All of that would put us roughly into 2004, in terms of commercial availability.

 Now, widespread adoption of Object Storages in persistence products, using Log Structured Merge (LSM) Trees, has taken place.
 We find them in Elastic Search, in Cassandra, in RocksDB and its many applications, and many more.
-In a timeline, this would put is into 2014-land.
+In a timeline, this would put us into 2014-land.

 LFS-like non-overwriting structures are also at the foundation of all of our storage, deep down in the block-simulation layer of flash storage devices, again around 2014.